delucis/fontace/README.md

 - `format`: The font file format for use in [`format()`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/src#format), e.g.`"woff2"` or `"truetype"`.
 - `isVariable`: `true` if the font file contains variable axes of some kind.
+- `unicodeRangeArray`: An array of the Unicode code point ranges this font file contains, e.g. `["U+0-10FFFF"]`, equivalent to `unicodeRange.split(', ')`.
+Useful if you need to iterate through the available ranges instead of inlining them directly in CSS.

 ## Usage